 Now, make a left turn on the main path.
-You will see #15 Rhododendron huianum on your left.
+You will see #14 Rhododendron huanum on your left.
 This species from China has strikingly colored flowers and new growth.
 Keep going until you see the Himalayan Blue Poppy meadow on your left.
-Check out the new growth of #16 Cardiocrinum giganteum which looks similar to a shiny green hosta.
+Check out the new growth of #15 Cardiocrinum giganteum which looks similar to a shiny green hosta.
 This is the Himalayan Giant Lily which can grow to 12-feet tall with masses of six inch long fragrant flowers in June.
-The clusters of fuzzy leaves are the Blue Poppies.
+The clusters of fuzzy leaves are the Blue Poppies, which will peak in May.

-Keep going along the main path until you see the Hardy Fern Foundation's Victorian Stumpery (#17) on your right.
+Keep going along the main path until you see the Hardy Fern Foundation's Victorian Stumpery (#16) on your right.
 A stumpery is a Victorian period garden design that romanticizes nature.
 The design uses tree roots, placed on their sides or upside down.
 The tree roots are exposed creating a "Wild Scene" and then planted with thousands of ferns and other woodland plants.
+Explore the stumpery to find #17 Arisaema sikokianum, Jack in the Pulpit.
+This strange-looking plant has a beautiful but unusual flower of dark purple and white.
+It is easily grown in the shaded garden.

 From the stumpery, walk back along the main path toward the blue poppies and take an immediate left at #18 Rhododendron morii.
 Continue up the hill to #19 Rhododendron pachysanthum.
 This is one of the finest foliage plants in the genus Rhododendron.
 Next stop is #20 Rhododendron pseudochrysanthum.
 This species is closely related to R. pachysanthum.
 You can tell the difference by looking at the underside of the leaves.
-R. pseudochrysanthum has indumentum (fuzz on the underside of the leaves) on its midrib only whereas pachysanthum is thickly covered with indumentum.
+R. pseudochrysanthum has indumentum (fuzz on the underside of the leaves) on its midrib only whereas pachysanthum is thickly covered indumentum.
 Now, walk up the hill to the Alpine Garden (#21).
 Please take some time to explore this unique garden area.
 Most of the plants here are found at high altitudes in the mountains of Asia.
 Follow the sign for self-guided tour and visit #22 Rhododendron pemakoense, a dwarf species native to the Himalaya Mts.

-Continue your tour past the beautiful #23 Rhododendron williamsianum.
+Rhododendron williamsianum.
 This popular species has attractive pink bell-shaped flowers followed by the reddish new growth of the foliage.
 Keep going to visit #24 Magnolia Grove.
-This newly renovated area features a selection of largeflowered Asian magnolias planted to accent the flowers of the surrounding rhododendrons.
+This newly renovated area features a selection of large-flowered Asian magnolias planted to accent the flowers of the surrounding rhododendrons.
 It will be breathtaking in a few years when all of the magnolias begin to flower.
 Take a right at the end of the path to visit #25 Rhododendron ciliatum from the eastern Himalayas.
 Notice the beautiful reddish brown peeling bark.
 On your right is the yellow #26 Rhododendron lutescens.

 Turn right toward the Gazebo then follow the sign for the Rutherford Conservatory (a separate self-guided handout is available to tour the Rutherford Conservatory).
-From here, you can walk back to the Garden Gift Shop where you started.
+From here, you can walk back to the Visitor Center where you started.
 Many of the plants you viewed today are available in the RSBG nursery area but are quite rare in regular retail nurseries.
 We hope you enjoyed the self guided tour today.
 Please come back and visit the garden soon!